 United States Colored Troops in the Civil War

-presentation by master storyteller Willis Phelps to your
+by master storyteller Willis Phelps to your school or community

 Phelps brings to life Private James Elbert, who served with the